 I’ve searched everywhere to find the full name of the author of this extensive, massive rendering of Nepal, however I can only ever find his first name, assuming that’s even his real name.
 Dave has been traveling for over 12 years at this point, and has spent the majority of his time traveling in Nepal.
 Throughout his adventures, he’s written a guide book for nearly every province in Nepal (the provinces you can actually travel to, that is…), and has compiled them all into to one, incredibly comprehensive Guide Book.
 Support his life-long pursuit to understand and see the world here .
 You won’t be disappointed.

 Particularly for the layman trekker, The Nepali Flat is a hilarious account of your average Joe weathering the difficult “Three Passes” trek without extensive trekking experience.
-If you’re considering making the plunge to Everest base camp, irrespective of the route you take to get there, this is a must-read to calm your nerves.
-Although physically trying, Everest basecamp is an achievable feat for those with decent physical fitness, and apparently a sense of humor.
+If you’re considering making the plunge to Everest base camp, irrespective of the routes you take, classic or any of the alternates , to get there, this is a must-read to calm your nerves.
+Although physically trying, Everest basecamp is an achievable feat for those with decent physical fitness , and apparently a sense of humor.

 Closely intertwined with the history and first summit of Everest, the Annapurna region holds challenges and mountains similar in difficulty to Everest, heralded as some of the most difficult trekking in the world.
 Maurice Herzog was part of the first team to summit Annapurna, and this story is a tormenting account of his triumph and the tortuous consequences that ensued – a necessary part of a reader’s collection, should they be interested in trekking the Annapurna region.